-You'll be joining us as a Band 2 Healthcare Support Worker in a 'new to care' role.
+If you are 'new to care', you'll be joining us as a Band 2 Healthcare Support Worker.
 This means you'll be concentrating on helping people with personal needs such as washing, dressing, feeding, and making sure they feel comfortable.